alexelzx/exagonal/README.md

 # About Exagonal
 A ''bash'' native app that helps you understand the principles of bash.
 The theme is random but helps you get started with bash.
+You can modify, copy, edit among others this app, as long as you give credit.
+Even tho, it depends on the situation.

 # How to download
 It's simple, you only need to execute the following command: